running-coder/jquery-typeahead/README.md

 ======================

 The jQuery Typeahead plugin provides autocomplete preview on search inputs similar to google search with builtin options and deep customization.
-It is a simple clientside library that will add a better user experience to your website search input!
+It is a simple clientside library that will improve the user experience on your website search input!

 The jQuery Typeahead plugin is released under the MIT License.